Temporal and spectral study of the X-ray pulsar 2S 1553-542 during the 2021 outburst: Results

 \section{Results}

-The X-ray pulsar 2S 1553-542 went through an outburst during January-February 2021, detected by Fermi/GBM, Swift/BAT\footnote{\url{https://swift.gsfc.nasa.gov/results/transients/}} and MAXI/GSC which reached a maximum flux during the last week of January 2021.
-Figure \ref{fig:BAT} shows the variation of flux during the outburst using Swift/BAT (15--50 keV).
-The total duration of the outburst was around 6 weeks which started in the first week of January 2021 and continued till the second week of February 2021.
-We have summarized the result of timing and spectral analysis of 2S 1553--542 during the recent outburst in 2021.
+The X-ray pulsar 2S 15553--542 went through an outburst during January-February 2021, detected by {\it Fermi}/GBM, {\it Swift}/BAT\footnote{\url{https://swift.gsfc.nasa.gov/results/transients/}} and {\it MAXI}/GSC which reached a maximum flux during the last week of January 2021.
+We used \textit{MAXI} \citep{Ma09} final data products (light curves) as well as the \textit{Fermi} \citep{Fi09, Me09} pulse frequencies and pulsed flux evolution data.
+Figure \ref{fig:BAT} shows the variation of flux during the outburst using {\it Swift}/BAT (15--50 keV).
+The total duration of the outburst was around 6 weeks, which started in the first week of January 2021 and continued till the second week of February 2021.
+We have summarized the results of the timing and spectral analysis of 2S 15553--542 during the recent outburst in 2021 using data from {\it NuSTAR} and {\it NICER}.